 How to make red lentil wraps

-Simply combine the red lentils with the water in a bowl and stir to make sure all the tiny beans are covered.
+Simply combine the uncooked red lentils with the fresh water (1 cup of lentils + 2 cups of water) in a bowl and stir to make sure all the tiny beans are covered.

-Then, let sit at room temperature for 5-6 hours.
+Then, let sit at room temperature for 5-6 hours (or more, you can soak overnight for 8-12 hours as well or up to 48 hours in the fridge).
 The lentils will absorb some of the water, swell and get plump and the water will eventually turn hazy as well.

 Pour the lentils + water into a blender and blend until very smooth.
+You can also add a pinch of salt if you want.
 You want to be sure there are no pieces of lentil left so the consistency is not gritty and the mixture will be a little frothy, which is expected.

 I usually blend for a whole minute taking a break mid-way to scrape the sides/bottom with a spatula to dislodge any pieces that could be stuck.
-When you are done, use a spoon to stir in the blender and check on consistency.
+When you are done, use a spoon to stir in the blender and check the consistency of the lentil batter.
 Blend more as needed.

-Warm up a non-stick pan over medium heat.
-Then, I highly recommend to spread a small amount of oil (I love using an avocado oil spray), otherwise the tortillas tend to stick easily.
+Warm up a nonstick pan over medium-low heat.
+Then, I highly recommend spreading a small amount of olive oil (or I love using an avocado oil spray), otherwise the tortillas tend to stick easily.

-Pour about ¼ to ⅓ cup of the smooth mixture into the pan and use the bottom of a spoon to spread the batter into a thin tortilla shape right into the pan (about 5-6 inches wide).
+Pour about ¼ to ⅓ cup of the smooth batter into the center of the pan and use the back of a spoon to spread the batter into a thin layer right into the pan (about 5-6 inches wide).
 It will quickly set and look dry, which is what you want.

-Cook for 1 ½-2 min, then use a spatula to unlock the tortilla from the pan and once it moves around and looks done and set, then flip.
-Cook for another minute on the second side and then transfer on a plate.
+Cook for 1-2 minutes, then use a spatula to unlock the tortilla from the pan and once it moves around and looks done and set, then flip.
+Cook for another minute on the second side and then transfer to a plate.

 Keep going until you use all the batter and let them cool down for a few minutes before using.
 I like to pile them on a plate as I go, the steam will help soften their texture.
 You should end up with 6-8 tortillas.